A Day To Remember Are A Big Ole Force Of Nature At O2 Academy Brixton

 Boston Manor – O2 Academy Brixton – 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk

 “Being a support band to a universally loved band whose show sold out before you were even announced is tough.
 You’re all thinking, when are A Day To Remember coming on, and so are we.”
-While what Cox said was true to an extent, Boston Manor had nailed the rock spirit and charm, and when he apologised for only just noticing the fans on the balcony and said he wanted to see them bouncing too, they obliged.
-By the end of their set, groups of fans were arm in arm singing along and jumping around to the cooly catchy and radio-friendly Foxglove.
+While what Cox says is true to an extent, Boston Manor nail the rock spirit and charm, and when he apologises for only just noticing the fans on the balcony and says he wants to see them bouncing too, they oblige.
+By the end of their set, groups of fans are arm in arm singing along and jumping around to the cooly catchy and radio-friendly Foxglove.

 Boston Manor - O2 Academy Brixton - 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk